AndyObtiva/glimmer-dsl-libui/README.md

 That is data-binding the `window` `title` property to the `score` attribute of a `@game`, but converting on read from the Model to a `String`.

-Data-binding enables writing very expressive, terse, and declarative code to synchronize View properties with Model attributes instead of pages of imperative code doing the same thing.
+Data-binding enables writing very expressive, terse, and declarative code to synchronize View properties with Model attributes without writing many lines or pages of imperative code doing the same thing.

+Data-binding automatically takes advantage of the [Observer Pattern](#observer-pattern) behind the scenes, and is very well suited to declaring View single-property update sources.
+On the other hand, explicit use of the [Observer Pattern](#observer-pattern) is sometimes more suited when needing to make multiple View updates upon a single Model attribute change.

 Options include:
 - `before_read {|value| ...}`: performs an operation before reading data from Model to update the View.